-It appears that the challenges faced by the students who were involved in this study were enormous and the strategies which were used to address them were ineffective.
-In fact,could not acquire and/or adapt to the new discourses successfully or, at least, were considered and/or made to believe that they areunable to do so.
-It should be noted that for such an acquisition/adaptation to be possible, enculturated (apprenticed) into social practices through supported interaction with people who have already mastered the discourse (Gee, 2012) rather than In short, these the students need to interact sufficiently with more academically and communicatively proficient students (and lecturers) in order for them to successfully acquire the new discourse, which, according to Deem and Brehony (2000), enhances students’ identities as researchers and as members of their academic community.
-However, the students did not want to move out of their comfort zoneand, as some of them argued,the university environmentdiscouraged them from doing so.
+It appears that the challenges faced by the students who were involved in this study were enormous and the effectiveness of the strategies which were used to address them was limited.
+In fact, seven of the students, all of whom worked in the Ministry of Education could not complete their MEd research projects and, de facto, their MEd studies.
+It is likely that one factor contributing to their lack of success in the academy was their failure to acquire and/or adapt to the new discourses successfully or, at least, that they were positioned as unable to do so.
+It should be noted that for such an acquisition/adaptation to be possible, students need to be enculturated (apprenticed) into social practices through scaffolded and supported interaction with people who have already mastered the discourse (Gee 2012) rather than through explicit teaching.
+In other words, the students needed to interact sufficiently with more academically and communicatively proficient students (and lecturers) in order to successfully acquire the new discourse, which, according to Deem and Brehony (2000), enhances students’ identities as researchers and as members of their academic community.
+However, the students did not want to move out of their comfort zone because they did not want other members of this new community to see their ‘nakedness’ and judge them.
+Some of them also argued that aspects of the university environment, including the negative comments of lecturers/ research supervisors’ previously mentioned, discouraged them from doing so.